omdv/udacity-aind/notes/notes.md

 * Choosing HMM topology
 * Different specific tricks: Context grammar and statistical grammar combined reduce the error rate by 8
 * HMMs are generally bad for generating data, while good at classifying it - the problem is that the output has no continuity.

+# Term 2 - Deep Learning

+## Week 1 - Deep NN
+* Usual NN explanations - AND, OR, NAND, XOR, etc
+* Using graphical representation to explain the separation of classes
+* Moving line towards misclassified points with learning rate
+* Error functions, gradient descent, error function needs to be continuous for GD
+* Sigmoid is needed vs step function to give a continuous change, good explanation of activation functions overall
+* Softmax for multiclass problems - normalized exponents of linear outputs
+* One-hot encoding
+* Maximum likelihood (log-likelihood is required to get rid of products of probabilities)
+* Cross-entropy is the negative sum of log of probabilities.
+Good model - low cross-entropy.
+Misclassified points have higher negative log of probability, because log of probability of 1 is zero.
+Cross-entropy is the sum of all outcome probabilities times the outcome for all samples.
+Essentially we are adding probabilities only of the events that have occured by multiplying log of probability by the label for the event.
+* Logistic regression - explanation is based on error function described earlier, which is a mean of log of probabilities times label
+* Gradient descent calculations - analytical derivations.
+For logistic regression the gradient turns out to be just the scalar times coordinates of the point, where scalar is just the difference between the label and the prediction.
+Updating weights and bias becomes as simple as just multiplying learning rate (normalized by number of points) by coordinates.
+GD algo is similar to previously discussed Perceptron algo.
+* Perceptron just draws a line or hyperplane given weights for each input and bias and determines if given point is positive or negative (activation function -> sigmoid vs step function)
+* Neural networks (or MLP) - combining first level models to get more complex models, using weights for previous models to achieve the right combination, applying activation functions (sigmoid) to get continuous probability and also cut-off probability at one.
+* NN architecture - nodes equal to problem dimension, output equal to a number of classes needed to be classified.
+* Feedforward - forward calculation to get the error function for the whole network
+* Backprop - feedforward with gradient descent.
+Calculating derivatives at each layer, use chain rule for derivatives.
+* Bias vs variance - it is better to stay on overcomplicated side and implement some techniques to prevent overfittting
+* Early stopping - stop when test error starts to increase
+* Regularization - we don't want too certain models, because their activation function has too steep curve in the vicinity of zero and as such are difficult to be handled by gradient descent.
+Large coefficients cause the overfitting.
+Regularization punishes big coefficients.
+L1 or L2 regularization.
+L1 regularization is better for feature selection, L2 is better for training models.
+* Dropout - randomly turning off some nodes during the training to let other nodes train and train the whole network more uniformly.
+* Vanishing gradient with sigmoid function - either tanh or relu.
+* Random restarts to solve the local minimum problem.
+* Momentum to skip small humps to not get stuck in local minima - work really well in practice.